 The Adelaide Hills region plays host to a number of introduced pests.
 These pests can spread disease and cause harm to humans and animals.

-While Council does undertake the removal of European Wasp nests, we do not deal with or control any of these other common pests found around the home and in the Adelaide Hills area.
+Council undertakes the removal of European Wasp nests only.
+We do not deal with or control any other common pests found around the home in the Adelaide Hills area.

 Rats and mice

 The Adelaide Hills provide an ideal habitat for rats and mice due to the abundance of vegetation, food and water.
 You can minimise problems by preventing access to your home or business, removing water and food sources, and using readily available baits and poisons.
 For more information on controlling rats and mice, refer to our information sheet or contact our Environmental Health Unit on (08) 8408 0400.